-- No changes are made that would affect the Sprint Goal; - Development Team composition and quality goals remain constant; and, - Scope may be clarified and re-negotiated between the Product Owner and Development Team as more is learned.
+- No changes are made that would affect the Sprint Goal; - Development Team composition remains constant; - Quality goals do not decrease; and, - Scope may be clarified and re-negotiated between the Product Owner and Development Team as more is learned.

 Each Sprint may be considered a project with no more than a one-month horizon.
 Like projects, Sprints are used to accomplish something.
 Each Sprint has a definition of what is to be built, a design and flexible plan that will guide building it, the work, and the resultant product.